Chicken Apple Arugula Goat Cheese Salad

 - 1 1/2 lb skinless, boneless chicken breast, cut into 1 inch cubes

-- 1 tart green apple, thinly sliced
+- 1 tart green apple, thinly sliced and roughly chopped

 - Baby arugula leaves - enough for a salad for four